Rethinking objects and form are key to 3D printing revolution

 “Take your fingers, block you ear canals both and speak, and your own voice sounds horrible,” said Stefan Launer, Sonova’s Vice President Science & Technology.

-“By intelligently placing acoustic vents into these housings you can reduce this effect, and that’s what we call an acoustic optimized vent, and that’s something we can do with this software.”
+“By intelligently placing acoustic vents into these housings you can reduce this effect, and that’s what we call an acoustic optimised vent, and that’s something we can do with this software.”

 The biggest 3D printers, known as mammoth stereolithograhy machines, have a printing area over 2 meters long and can take up to a week to complete the biggest print jobs.